Shale Evaluation and Development

 - Identification and impacts of hydrocarbon composition variability

 Why You Should Attend

-The class will lay the foundation for your broader understanding of shale gas developments.
-It’s also a great opportunity to network with others from the shale gas industry.
+The class will provide a solid foundation for a broader understanding of shale exploration and development activities.
+It’s also a great opportunity to network with others involved in shale development.